Tyler Matakevich: 2017

-He returned to training camp in 2017 and competed to a roster spot against Steven Johnson, L.J.
-Fort, Travis Feeney, Kevin Anderson, Matt Galambos, and Keith Kelsey.
+He returned to training camp in 2017 and competed to a roster spot against Steven Johnson, L. J. Fort, Travis Feeney, Kevin Anderson, Matt Galambos, and Keith Kelsey.
 He was named backup inside linebacker to Ryan Shazier and Vince Williams to start the season.

-On September 10, 2017, Matakevich blocked a punt by Browns' punter Britton Colquitt during the Pittsburgh Steelers' season-opening 21–18 victory over the Cleveland Browns.
+On September 10, 2017, Matakevich blocked a punt by Browns' punter Britton Colquitt during the Steelers' season-opening 21–18 victory over the Cleveland Browns.
 Teammate Anthony Chickillo recovered the ball in the end zone for a touchdown and made the first score of the Steelers' season.
 On October 15, 2017, Matakevich recorded four combined tackles in the Steelers' 19–13 victory at the Kansas City Chiefs.
-On December 4, 2017, he collected a season-high six combined tackles in a 23–20 victory at the Cincinnati Bengals.
+On December 4, 2017, he collected a season-high six combined tackles in a 23–20 victory at the Bengals.
 Matakevich finished the season with 23 combined tackles (18 solo) and a pass deflection in 15 games and zero starts.

 Buffalo Bills

 On March 30, 2020, Matakevich signed a two-year contract with the Buffalo Bills.

 On March 16, 2021, Matakevich signed a one-year extension through the 2022 season.

-On March 13, 2023, Matakevich signed a two-year extension.
+On March 13, 2023, Matakevich signed a one-year extension through the 2023 season.

+In four years with Buffalo, Matakevich played almost solely on special teams and was a captain for three seasons.

+Pittsburgh Steelers (second stint)

+On July 17, 2024, Matakevich signed a one-year contract to return to the Steelers.